LordOfTheGulls/Parking-Manager-UI/README.md

-# Parking-Manager-WEB
+# Parking-Manager-UI
-Web Based Parking Manager
+The UI part of the Parking Manager